FareedRasheed/EnerPro-Demo/README.md

-Enerpro is an HVAC and energy auditing software designed for consultants to streamline on-site data collection.
+Enerpro is an HVAC and energy auditing software built to assist consultants with on-site data collection.
+Typically during an on-site HVAC or energy audit, a consultant will take notes by hand before digitally combining their notes later at their desk.

-Traditionally, consultants take handwritten notes during HVAC or energy audits and later compile them digitally at their desks.
-Enerpro accelerates this process by enabling real-time data collection and organization directly on-site.
+Enerpro aims to accelerate the consulting process by offering real-time data collection and organization for site information.

-This demo served as a minimum viable product (MVP) to validate our concept in meetings with potential clients and consulting firms.
-While it offers limited functionality, it effectively demonstrates our approach to data organization and collection during pitches.
-It was developed in Android Studio as part of a Cornerstone, 10-day founders challenge under Velocity and the University of Waterloo.
+This demo was built as a quick MVP prototype to showcase the concept of our idea.
+It was used during meetings with potential clients and consulting firms so we could validate our idea and flesh out our understanding on the problem.
+This demo was built using kotlin and android studio to showcase the organization of data and the collection process.

-Enerpro is an ongoing project, and we’re continuously improving it.

-Future Developments:
-Real-time Object Detection – Automatically identify and categorize equipment during audits.
+Moving forward, we are planning to integrate real-time object detection to analyze and organize pieces of equipment during the consulting process.
-AI-Powered Site Map Analysis – Extract insights from engineering drawings to visually organize data.
+Additionally, we are exploring the possibility of developing AI to analyze engineering drawings of site maps to visually organize data.

-Stay tuned for updates!
+Enerpro is an ongoing project developed by my brother and I. Between school and work we are continuely making improvements so stay tuned!